kubenstein/how-to-build-unity3d-apps-via-docker/README.md

 # how-to-build-unity3d-apps-via-docker

-you have to generate your own `scripts/support/unity_license_docker.ulf`.
-Follow steps from this readme to know how to do it.
+!!!
+You have to generate your own `scripts/support/unity_license_docker.ulf`.
+Follow steps from this readme to know how to do it. !!!

 -----

 The main reason why one wants to have a dockerised Unity3d build pipeline is to have repeatable, automated, platform-independed, one-click-to-go build solution.